MobileASR: A resource-aware on-device learning framework for user voice personalization applications on mobile phones: Experimental Results

 Our experiment focused on examining the impact of training on the CPU performance and memory of an android phone.
-Specifically, we utilised a OnePlus 7T phone that ran on Android 10 and had 5.3GB of available RAM out of 8GB.
-Our resource-aware model selection algorithm determined that the $S_H$ model was the best choice for our training purposes.
-We use a learning rate of 10e-5 and batch-size of 5.
-We train the model for one epoch on US Male dataset, and measure the resources by sampling the data every 3 seconds during the various processes of on-device training and presented it in Figure \ref{fig:cpuandramgraph}.
+Specifically, we utilized a OnePlus 7T phone that ran on Android 10 and had 4.5GB of available RAM out of 8GB.
+Our resource-aware model selection algorithm determined that the $S_1$ model was the best choice for our training purposes.